lando/mailpit/README.md

 This repository is structured as follows:

 - `builders/`: Contains the main service builder for the Mailpit plugin.
-- `config/`: Contains configuration files used by the Mailpit plugin.
+- `config/`: Contains configuration files used in services managed by the Mailpit plugin.
 - `test/`: Contains unit test files.
 - `examples/`: Example configurations and usage scenarios executed by Leia for testing.
+- `utils/`: Utility functions used by the Mailpit plugin.

 ### Linting